USPaiva/bombcrypto-bcbot/README.md

 # Version 1.7.0:
 what is new?

-Update for new images
+Update for new images.

-5 new commands for telegram: /refresh ; /Pause ; /heroes ; /allRest ; /allWork
+5 new commands for telegram: /refresh ; /Pause ; /heroes ; /allRest ; /allWork .

 when start a newmap put all heroes to work, excepted the commons.